 “I urge you all to go forth, touch a heart, inspire a soul, make a difference, enable communities, and make humanity back to capitalism.
 This is the right path,” said Justo Ortiz in his acceptance address in the solemn investiture rites today, Dec.
 9, at the Medicine Auditorium.

-Rector Rev. Fr.
+UST Rector Fr.
 Herminio Dagohoy, O.P., said that Ortiz is one of the individuals “who blurs the line between tradition and modernity with his unique brand of leadership” because of his passion to preserve heritage and promote literacy.

 “Mr. Ortiz puts high premium on institutional heritage and national memory.
 For him, the past is a vast story of cultural truths and timeless memories,” Dagohoy said.